-Now, the software has been successfully installed on your computer and you are ready to setup the WordPress platform.
+Now, the software has been successfully installed on your computer and you are ready to set up the WordPress platform.

-Next step is to create a database in your MySQL interface.
+The next step is to create a database in your MySQL interface.
 To do this, click on the Database tool in the phpMyAdmin interface and create a database.
 When creating the database, you can use any name according to your choice.

 Next, you need to download the latest WordPress version.
 To download WordPress, follow the methods that are detailed above.

 Once after download, extract the zip file.
 Mind that you need to extract the file at C:/program Files/XAMPP/htdocs if you are using a Windows operating system.
 If you are on a Mac, unzip the file in the /Application/XAMPP/htdocs folder.
 This will help you identify your local site easily.

 Open a browser and copy-paste the URL http://localhost/wordress to initialize the actual setup of WordPress.
 Next, click on the Let’s go! option.
 The next page will ask you to select a language.

 Obviously, you select English to use the platform smoothly.
 However, if you are not comfortable with English (which is a very rare case), you will find hundreds of other languages there.
 Simply choose the language that is comfortable with you.